GoldenGuillaume/RiotGames/README.md

 service.GetChallengerLeagueByQueue(QueueEnum.RANKED_SOLO_5X5);
 ```

-Pass an unseted HttpClient instance and let the constructor configure it:
+Pass an unseted HttpClient instance and let the constructor configure it (notice that in that case the base address with location is not setted
+you will have to call ConfigureLocation):
 ```CSharp
 HttpClient client = new HttpClient();
 RiotGames.Api.Http.LeagueService service = new LeagueService(client);